Government will propose banning flavors used in e-cigarettes

 The proposal announced by Trump officials would only apply to nicotine vaping products, which are regulated by the FDA.

-The FDA has had the authority to ban vaping flavors since 2016, but has resisted calls to take that step.
+The FDA has had the authority to ban vaping flavors since 2016, but has previously resisted calls to take that step.
+Agency officials instead said they were studying if flavors could help smokers quit traditional cigarettes.

-Instead, the agency previously said it wanted to study the role of flavors in vaping products, including whether they help adult smokers quit traditional cigarettes.

 But parents, politicians and health advocates have increasingly called for a crackdown on flavors , arguing that they are overwhelmingly to blame for a recent surge in underage vaping by U.S. teens.

+Azar said the administration would allow tobacco-flavored e-cigarettes to remain available as an option for adult smokers.
+But he said that if children begin using those products, “we will take enforcement action there also.”

+A 2009 law banned all flavors from traditional cigarettes except menthol.
+But that law did not apply to e-cigarettes, which were then a tiny segment of the tobacco market.

-A ban on flavors would represent a huge blow to the vaping industry, including companies like Juul, which has grown into a multibillion dollar business by selling mint, fruit and dessert flavored-nicotine products.
+A ban on flavors would represent a huge blow to the vaping industry, including companies such as Juul, which has grown into a multibillion dollar business by selling mint, fruit and dessert flavored-nicotine products.

 Juul and other vaping companies argue that their products are intended to help adult smokers wean themselves off traditional paper-and-tobacco cigarettes.
 But there is little evidence that e-cigarettes are effective for helping smokers quit.